ffund/ml-notebooks/notebooks/2-advertising-hw.md

  You will organize these as three *subplots* in one row.
 In each subplot, for a different model,

 * Create a scatter plot of predicted sales ($\hat{y}$) on the vertical axis, and actual sales ($y$) on the horizontal axis.
 * Make sure both axes use the same scale (the range of the vertical axis should be the same as the range of the horizontal axis) and that all three subplots use the same scale.
 Since the units of `sales` and predicted `sales` should be the same, if we use the same scale we can make direct comparisons based on the appearance of the plots.
+Make sure the scale is appropriate (does not exclude data, and does not make it difficult to see the data due to excessive whitespace).
+Also, the plot area for each subplot should be square-shaped (similar height and width) in order to make the relevant trend easier to see.
 * Label each axes, and each plot.

 Code is provided for you for the TV model - add subplots to the figure to also show the radio model and the newspaper model.